-Land of Sky Regional Council is a designated Economic Development District (EDD) through the US Economic Development Administration.
+Land of Sky Regional Council is a designated Economic Development District (EDD) through the US Economic Development Administration (EDA).
 As the region's EDD, the Council is responsible for developing a Comprehensive Economic Development Strategy (CEDS) designed to identify regional priorities for economic and community development.

 The Land of Sky region is comprised of 19 local governments within the four counties of Buncombe, Henderson, Madison and Transylvania.
-Haywood County is also included in much of the data, analysis, and in the maps for this plan since it is part of the Asheville Metro Statistical Area (MSA) and the French Broad River Metropolitan Planning Organization (FBRMPO) for transportation planning in the region.
+Haywood County is also included in much of the data, analysis, and in the maps for this plan since it is part of the Asheville Metro Statistical Area (MSA), French Broad River Metropolitan Planning Organization (FBRMPO), and Land of Sky Rural Planning Organization (RPO) for transportation planning in the region.

 This plan follows the new guidelines released by the US Economic Development Administration in February 2015.
 The CEDS is a strategy-driven plan developed by a diverse workgroup of local representatives from private, public, and nonprofit sectors.
-The following four sections form the basis for the Land of Sky CEDS1:
+The following four sections form the basis for the Land of Sky CEDS:

 - 1. Summary Background of economic conditions in the region; - 2.
-SWOT Analysis to identify regional strengths, weaknesses, opportunities, and threats; - Action Plan incorporating tactics identified through planning process, other plans, and stakeholder feedback to develop the priority strategies for the region; and - 4.
+SWOT Analysis to identify regional Strengths, Weaknesses, Opportunities, and Threats; - 3.
+Action Plan incorporating tactics identified through planning process, other plans, and stakeholder feedback to develop the priority strategies for the region; and - 4.
 Evaluation Framework to identify and monitor performance measures associated with the plan.

-The Land of Sky CEDS also aligns with NC Tomorrow, North Carolina's Statewide CEDS compiled in 20142.
+The Land of Sky CEDS also aligns with NC Tomorrow, North Carolina's Statewide CEDS compiled in 2014.
 In this way the CEDS Strategy Committee anticipates developing a strong relationship between action plans and performance measures for economic and community development at the regional, state, and federal levels.